-After having completed your Internship Abroad course, you will be invited to attend a re-entry workshop.
+After having completed your Internship Abroad course, you will take part in a obligatroy re-entry workshop.
 The workshop will have two main objectives.
 Firstly, to raise your awareness of your experiences, and how the experiences contribute to the building of a conscious and responsible business student.
 Secondly, to learn how you can best capitalise on your internship and course experience in job interviews.

 FINANCING YOUR INTERNSHIP ABROAD

 If your internship takes place in Europe, you might be eligible for an Erasmus+ Traineeship grant.

 You are responsible for obtaining sufficient health, travel and liability insurance coverage for the stay abroad, including travels to and from the host country.